 Essentially, a feedback loop does your work for you.
 You can create event-based surveys or make a series of actions follow a specific type of interaction.
 The loop is automated – you don’t need to do anything!
 Instead, you can sit back and rely on the data to speak for itself.
 This way, you improve your onboarding or off-boarding processes, understand what business partners want from you, and adjust your business accordingly.
-Get the full, 360º, holistic view of your employees with Flextribe.
+Get the full, 360º, holistic view of your external projects and external workforce with Flextribe.

 To sum it up, with a people-centric approach to feedback and automated technology, businesses can: